Look Back At How Ree Drummond Became ‘The Pioneer Woman’ And Her Big Future Plans For Pawhuska, Oklahoma

 Life just keeps getting better and sweeter for Oklahoman Ree Drummond, better known around the globe as The Pioneer Woman.
-Not only is Ree an established blogger, she has a line of cookbook’s, children’s books, a new magazine, a mercantile and her very own cooking show on Food Network.
+Not only is Ree an established blogger, she has a line of cookbook’s, children’s books, a new magazine, a mercantile, and her very own cooking show on Food Network.
 Throw in her line of housewares, future plans for Pawhuska and living on the ranch with the love of her life, her children and her pets, life seems to be pretty perfect for the Drummond’s.
 With Ree’s mounting success some may wonder exactly how she came to live on a ranch in rural Oklahoma just outside of Pawhuska.

 According to a recent report by People,Ree did not ever picture her life living on a ranch.
 Growing up in the town of Bartlesville, Oklahoma and traveling the country for ballet competitions, Drummond says she always felt there was a bigger world to explore.
 Ree admits she had aspirations to be an actress when she was younger.